docker/docs/content/desktop/extensions-sdk/extensions/multi-arch.md

 Docker Desktop retrieves the extension image according to the user’s system architecture.
 If the extension does not provide an image that matches the user’s system architecture, Docker Desktop is not able to install the extension.
 As a result, users can’t run the extension in Docker Desktop.

-### Build and push for multiple architectures
+## Build and push for multiple architectures

 If you created an extension from the `docker extension init` command, the `Makefile` at the root of the directory includes a target with name `push-extension`.

-You can do `make push-extension` to build your extension against both `linux/amd64` and `linux/arm64` platforms, and push them to DockerHub.
+You can run `make push-extension` to build your extension against both `linux/amd64` and `linux/arm64` platforms, and push them to Docker Hub.

 For example: